CEUR-WS.org

 How to publish

 CEUR-WS.org is a publication service of RWTH Aachen.
 The hosting is provided by Informatik 5 at RWTH Aachen.
 The publishing workflow is provided by the members of the CEUR-WS Team, consisting of academics from all over the world.
 In CEUR-WS.org, you as proceedings editor are responsible for the quality of the material and its bibliographic metadata.
 The academic quality shall be safeguarded by a proper peer-review process.
 The metadata quality is a particular responsibility of yours.
 You submit the material to our server (see procedure PUT below).
 We provide you with the publication tool, i.e., the WWW server of SunSITE.Informatik.RWTH-Aachen.DE.
 You do not need to ask for permission from us to submit your proceedings.
-We typically get aware of a new submission when it is uploaded (procedure PUT).
+We get aware of a new submission when it is uploaded (procedure PUT).
+There is no pre-approval step.
 We are free in our decision to accept your submission, but will follow the rules layed out in this documents.
 You, the proceedings editor, are responsible for having acquired the non-exclusive right for electronic publication for all published material (papers, images, metadata, etc.) from the copyright owners, in particular the papers' authors via the CEUR-WS AUTHOR-AGREEMENT form:

 Author agreement variants

-You, the editor, need to collect the correctly signed author agreements plus the editor agreement and pass it to us via the upload procedure.
+You, the editor, need to collect the correctly signed author agreements plus the EDITOR AGREEMENT and pass it to us via the upload procedure.
 The name and year of the event in the editor and author agreements shall be the same the you plan to use as the full proceedings title used in the file index.html.
-This shall also be the name of the event specified in tyhe footnote of page 1 of the papers. if the proceedings is a joint proceentings of multiple workshop (co-located with the same conference), the use as event name the full name of the joint proceeings title, e.g. "Joint Proceedings of the ELDC 2024 Workshops ABCD and DEFG".
+This shall also be the name of the event specified in the footnote of page 1 of the papers. if the proceedings is a joint proceentings of multiple workshop (co-located with the same conference), the use as event name the full name of the joint proceeings title, e.g. "Joint Proceedings of the ELDC 2024 Workshops ABCD and DEFG".

 We impose certain preconditions, in particular on the minimum size of a proceedings volume.
 Make sure your submissions fulfills the preconditions.
 We kindly ask you to include in your submission file a document that lists the members of the program committee, and specifies how many papers were submitted/accepted.
 You can include this information in a preface document, as usually done for printed proceedings.